We include this editable document in the Proposal Kit Professional. Order and download it for $199. Follow these steps to get started.

 Photography is a subtractive process whereas web development is an additive process.
 Busy web pages are a common problem.
 Photography teaches you to remove unnecessary elements that detract from the subject, a very useful tactic for developing a website.

 Eliminate hype and concentrate on useful content and information.
 Follow tried and true basic marketing techniques (benefits, features, solving problems, using the right words and images to invoke desired feelings, calls to actions, etc.) Give your audience what they are looking for -information to help them.
 Join the major web design and marketing newsletters (see the Appendix of Resources) to keep abreast of the latest ideas from web development communities.

-Regardless of where a visitor first enters your site, you can still redirect them to pages you want them to view first, such as product information.
+Find out about new trends, tools and resources.

 Then you will be able to lead them through the ordering process while allowing immediate links to other pages.
 For example, if someone enters the site through your newsletter signup page, will you be able to guide them to the main information page, and ordering page?
 From any of these pages, can they immediately navigate to your contact information page?
 Test multiple designs and pick what works best.
 The overall infrastructure and design for the sites developed by us have been tested and changed constantly to arrive at the designs we use today.

 Don’t be concerned about getting it right the first time.
 A complete redesign will refresh your site and improve results, even if the previous design was good.
 It takes time to learn the nuances of good design.
+When creating a great photograph the difference between a good shot and a great one is often due to subtle nuances.

+Consider using an on-line database of information also as a set of static web pages.
+Static pages will add more pages to the site, and allows them to be indexed by search engines, easily bookmarked and linked to and from outside sources.
+In general you should not use free services on a commercial website.
 Would you seriously consider ordering from a company that that refused to invest a mere $35 a year or even $10 a month to maintain their own domain?
 Would you be comfortable ordering from a company that had no secure on-line order form?
 There are always exceptions to these rules and you will hear arguments from all sides.

 Use what works for your business and your clients.
 Use the right tools for the job.
 If you are selling business to business, you should always be professional.
 A business site should be designed from a customer or audience perspective.

 Topics should be tailored to them, not to you.
 For example, a major telecommunications company made the mistake of dividing its major website topics around the divisions of its company, which was not customer oriented.
 It subsequently was redesigned based on how their customers viewed their business.
-Use powerful words in your copy such as: "you, your, money, save, free, now, how-to, quick, new, exciting, love, secret, reveal, discover, improved, guarantee, latest, amazing, offer, important, revolutionary, powerful.
-Read catalogs and study the copy on every-day products.

-Notice how they use calls to action, buzz words and power words to effectively communicate.
 Just as animation and red highlights use power words one at a time and sparingly, they loose effectiveness when used excessively.
 Avoid using words and phrases with negative connotation such as: "but, try, could have, would have, should have, cannot, not".
+This puts the reader in the wrong frame of mind.
+The mind is much better at resolving concepts if there are fewer choices.

+Give your visitors a mental picture of a clear, reachable and present goal.
 Speaking in the past tense can sound old and outdated.
 Speaking in the future tense may evoke feelings that are not yet attainable.
 Read your copy carefully to ensure it evokes feelings you intended.

 Over the course of several days or weeks, read through your site multiple times.
 You will find things you overlooked when you were "too close to the chalkboard".
 Use a common frame of reference to introduce a new concept.
 It is easier for someone to understand a new idea or concept if it relates to the familiar.

 For example, when trying to explain generational residual income using an affiliate marketing program, use a familiar parallel.
 Elvis’s family will always be wealthy because every time one of his songs is played, the family gets paid.
 With the emergence of each new media, his songs will be reproduced and resold again and again and the estate will continue to amass royalties/residual income.
 The same holds true if you rent a house, you have nothing to show for it except a stack of receipts.

 You’ve built wealth for the owner because he holds all the assets.
 But if you own the house, you have an appreciable asset that generates income.
 If you own the business and/or affiliate program, it can increase in value creating residual income for you and future generations.

 To prevent spammers from harvesting your e-mail addresses, do not ever post e-mail addresses directly on the web site (or in on-line forums).
 For forums, use a throw away e-mail address.
 For your web site, use a contact web form which will then send the e-mail to you.
 Add a custom 404 page not found error page to your web site.

 This usually requires modifying server configuration files so contact your administrator for instructions.
 Instead of having a generic page not found error displayed on your site, provide a custom page that can direct visitors back to your home page.
 If your web site uses cookies, make sure to create and install a P3P XML compact privacy policy file.